springga/blink-detection-js/README.md

-# Project: Blink detection and counter
+# Blink detection and counter

 ### Initiative